Sebastian Nebyla

 Sebastian Nebyla (born 25 January 2002) is a Slovak professional footballer who plays as a midfielder for Czech First League club Jablonec.

 Club career

 A former youth academy player of Spartak Trnava, Nebyla joined West Ham United in 2018.
 He spent two seasons at the club, playing for under-18 and under-23 teams in Professional Development League.

 On 4 August 2020, Slovak club Dunajská Streda announced the signing of Nebyla on a two-year deal.
 On 27 September 2020, he made senior team debut for Dunajská Streda's farm team Šamorín in a 2–1 league win against Petržalka.

 On 9 June 2023, Croatian club Istra 1961 announced the arrival of Nebyla on a three-year contract.
 On 28 January 2024, he joined Czech club Jablonec on a loan deal until the end of the season.

 International career

-Born in Germany, Nebyla represents Slovakia at youth international level.
+Born in Germany, Nebyla has represented Slovakia at various youth levels.